davidglenntech/azure-network-protocols/README.md

 - Make sure that the Virtual Network is set as the same as Windows VM (this example uses **VM1-vnet**).
 - Set the Public IP to whatever it has automatically assigned to (you might have to confirm the selection).
 - Then press "Review + create".
-- If Validation passed, click "Create".
+- If Validation passes, click "Create".
 <p align="center">
 <img src="https://i.imgur.com/snw2Byu.jpg" height="100%" width="100%" alt="Disk Sanitization Steps"/>
 </p>